john-ko/data-structures/src/dynamic-programming/largest-substring/README.md

 | L |  0 | 0 | 0 |  1 | 0 |
 | E |  0 | 0 | 0 |  0 | 1 |

+returns the largest diagonal which is [A, P, P, L, E]